internetdrew/resend-cse-home-challenge/README.md

 To make the most of this guide, you'll need to:

 - [Create a Resend API key](https://resend.com/api-keys)
-  - To avoid abuse, be sure to store follow best practices for secret safety.
+  - To avoid abuse, be sure to follow best practices for secret safety.
   - Learn about using environment variables with the [App Router](https://nextjs.org/docs/app/building-your-application/configuring/environment-variables) and [Pages Router](https://nextjs.org/docs/pages/building-your-application/configuring/environment-variables)
 - [Verify your domain](https://resend.com/domains)
-  - If you have trouble getting your domain verified, be sure to visit documentation for your provider, as they may have specific instructions for adding DKIM and SPF records.

 ## Step 1: Choose Your Project Structure